-At their core, salespeople want to do one thing: sell.
-But while technology presents salespeople with new opportunities, it also comes with challenges.
+At their core, salespeople only want to do one thing: sell.
+But while technology presents salespeople with new efficiencies and opportunities, it also comes with major challenges.
 CRM data needs to be kept clean, managers need access to the data they need to make intelligent decisions, and the right sales technology stack has to be implemented and adopted.
 Enter the sales operations manager, who can help your sales team run like a well-oiled machine.

 Marketers love creating awesome content for salespeople to use.
 The trouble is that salespeople often don’t know what content is available or how to effectively leverage content in the sales process.
 Sales operations managers can partner with marketers in order to help ensure that reps know how to successfully utilize content like eBooks, case studies, blogs and videos.
 They then can help create tools so that sales can easily access and employ them.

 Great dashboards are paramount to successful sales operations.
 Check out our guide to the 7 most important Salesforce dashboards.